daduke/LMSController/README.md

-# lmspebble
+# LMSController
-Control your squeezebox players from your pebble
+Control your Logitech music players from your pebble